 Hello!
-I have another exciting giveaway for you.
+I have another exciting giveaway for you (in addition to a recipe for a delicious crème fraîche cheesecake).
 Three more pieces of kitchen equipment that I absolutely love: Emile Henry mixing bowls, Mauviel Copper Sugar Saucepan, and a Lékué springform mold.
 The mixing bowls are pretty much a necessity in any kitchen, and this set is lovely, with three different sized nesting bowls.
 I use them all the time – for mixing, of course, but also for holding fruit and filling with chips at parties, among other things.
 The sugar saucepan is beautiful (I included it on my gift guide as well), and I find it to be a fantastic tool for making Italian buttercream.
 And the springform mold has been a game changer for me.
 I will admit I was skeptical about silicone molds when I was first introduced to them, but I have fallen in love with them after never having to worry about messy cheesecake sides.
 The mold peels away from the cheesecake every time, leaving perfect sides.
 Extra bonus: the cheesecake bakes on a white ceramic plate that is perfect for serving on as well, and I never have to have the stress of sliding a cheesecake on to a serving plate ever again.

 TO ENTER THE GIVEAWAY